Clinical Trials (PDQ®)

 - Patients must have high-risk neuroblastoma

 - Patients must have at least ONE of the following:

-- Recurrent/progressive disease at any time - regardless of response to frontline therapy
+- Recurrent/progressive disease at any time prior to enrollment - regardless of response to frontline therapy

-- Refractory disease (i.e. less than a partial response to frontline therapy, including a minimum of 4 cycles of chemotherapy) AND has never had a relapse/progression
+- Refractory disease: persistent sites of disease (after less than a partial response to frontline therapy, following a minimum of 4 cycles of induction therapy) AND patient has never had a relapse/progression

 - At least one metaiodobenzylguanidine (MIBG) avid bone site or diffuse MIBG uptake

-- Any amount of neuroblastoma tumor cells in the bone marrow based on routine morphology (with or without immunocytochemistry) in at least one sample from bilateral aspirates and biopsies; note: patients with < 10% tumor on all samples from bilateral bone marrow aspirates/biopsies are eligible, but will be considered separately in definitions of bone marrow response
+- Any amount of neuroblastoma tumor cells in the bone marrow based on routine morphology (with or without immunocytochemistry) in at least one sample from bilateral aspirates and biopsies

 - Patients must have a life expectancy of at least 6 weeks